 Step One - Finance

 One of the very first steps is to establish the amount of money you will need to save and what you can comfortably afford to borrow.
 Arranging an appointment with a mortgage advisor is the most practical way to do this.
 Your mortgage advisor will propose which mortgage will best suit your needs and situation.
 He or she will discuss your current and future requirements and supply you with information about the mortgage recommended, the monthly repayments and costs and any other associated charges.
-We can recommend a mortgage advisor to help you through this step, visit our mortgage page.
+We can recommend a mortgage advisor to help you through this step.

 Step Two - Deposit